+- b.
+Home address;

 - c.
-Telephone number; and/or, - d.
+Telephone number; and/or,

+- d.
 Social security number.

 The term personal information, for purposes of this policy, does not include information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.
 This exception includes the following examples: